gardener/landscaper/docs/level_0/basic_concepts.md

 Very complex systems require hundreds of installation steps resulting in Blueprints with many DeployItems.
 Landscaper allows defining subsystems each described by a separate Blueprint and to combine these in an aggregated Blueprint.
 An aggregated Blueprint references the Blueprints of the subsystems not directly but via Sub-Installations.
+Sub-Installations are again Installations referencing a Blueprint, which describes the subsystem.

 Assume an Installation referencing an aggregated Blueprint is deployed.
 When all input data of the Installation is available, all Sub-Installations are created.
 Sub-Installations get their input data from the parent installation as well